Hidden Lake Gardens

 Hidden Lake Gardens colloquially known as Hidden Lake 755 acre, is a botanical garden and an arboretum operated by Michigan State University situated in the Irish Hills of southeast Michigan.
 The Gardens are known for their large collection of native and nonnative trees, shrubs and flowers.
 HLG was given to Michigan State University by Harry Fee in 1945.
 Today it is visited by nearly 45,000 people annually.
-Hidden Lake Gardens mission is to "preserve and enhance the natural beauty of the gardens and to display plants for the inspiration and education of the public".

 History

 Hidden Lake Gardens began with Harry Fee, an Adrian businessman, purchased 200 acre of land surrounding the "Hidden Lake" upon his retirement in 1926.
 He began with the intent to farm, but after realizing the land was not suitable for agriculture, he began to grow nursery stock instead.
 Fee decided that he did not want to compete with local nurseries during the Great Depression, so he began planting his trees and shrubs on the property.
 Fee sought to create picturesque landscape scenes, embellishing on the natural environment of his property to create a “series of pictures.”
 In 1945, Harry Fee would donate Hidden Lake Gardens to Michigan State University, and his generous Financial endowment continues to develop the gardens with additional land acquisitions, building construction, and educational programs and visitor services.